Fair Resource Allocation in Weakly Coupled Markov Decision Processes: RELATED WORK

 Xiaohui Tu was partially funded by GERAD and IVADO.
 Yossiri Adulyasak was partially supported by the Canadian Natural Sciences and Engineering Research Council [Grant RGPIN-2021-03264] and by the Canada Research Chair program [CRC-2022-00087].
 Nima Akbarzadeh was partially funded by GERAD, FRQNT, and IVADO.
 Erick Delage was partially supported by the Canadian Natural Sciences and Engineering Research Council [Grant RGPIN-2022-05261] and by the Canada Research Chair program [950-230057].

-\section{Related Work}
+\section{RELATED WORK}

 Fairness-aware learning is increasingly integrated into the decision-making ecosystem to accommodate minority interests.
-However, naively imposing fairness constraints can actually exacerbate inequity \citep{wen2021algorithms} if the feedback effects of the decisions are ignored.
-Many real-world fairness applications are not one-time static decisions \citep{zhao2019inherent} and can thus be better modeled with sequential decision problems, which still remain relatively under-studied.
+However, naively imposing fairness constraints can actually exacerbate inequity \citep{wen2021algorithms} if the feedback effects of decisions are ignored.
+Many real-world fairness applications are not one-time static decisions \citep{zhao2019inherent} and can thus be better modeled with sequential decision problems, which still remain relatively understudied.

+{\textbf{Fairness in resource allocation}\quad Fairness has been an important concern in resource allocation problems, where traditional approaches often build upon optimization frameworks, leveraging fairness-constrained optimization \citep{argyris2022fair, xinying2023guide}, game-theoretic concepts \citep{namazi2023novel}, or axiomatic principles \citep{lan2011axiomatic} to derive fair solutions.
+These models provide practical fair solutions, but do not account for the long-term impact of allocation decisions, which motivates fair-aware sequential decision-making frameworks based on Markov decision processes (MDPs) as discussed next.}

-\textbf{Fairness with dynamics}\quad There are a few studies investigating fairness-aware sequential decision making.
+\textbf{Fairness with dynamics}\quad There are a few studies investigating fairness-aware sequential decision making {without relying on MDPs}.
 For instance, \cite{liu2018delayed} consider one-step delayed feedback effects, \cite{creager2020causal} propose causal modeling of dynamical systems to address fairness, and \cite{zhang2019group} construct a user participation dynamics model where individuals respond to perceived decisions by leaving the system uniformly at random.
-These studies extend the fairness definition in temporally extended decision-making settings, but do not take feedback and learning into account that the system may fail to adapt to changing conditions. \cite{alamdari2023remembering} address this gap by introducing multi-stakeholder fairness as non-Markovian sequential decision-making and developing a Q-learning based algorithm with counterfactual experiences to enhance sample-efficient fair policy learning.
+These studies extend the fairness definition in temporally extended decision-making settings, but do not take feedback and learning into account that the system may fail to adapt to changing conditions. \cite{alamdari2023remembering} address this gap by introducing multi-stakeholder fairness as non-Markovian sequential decision making and developing a Q-learning based algorithm with counterfactual experiences to enhance sample-efficient fair policy learning.